MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/plan-upgrade-previous-versions-office.md

 # Plan your upgrade from Office 2007 or Office 2010 servers and clients

 If your organization is using older versions of Office products and servers, this is a great time to start planning your upgrade.
-Office 2007 products and services have reached their end of support.
-Exchange 2010 will reach its end of support on **January 14, 2020**.
-Other Office 2010 products and services will reach their end of support on **October 13, 2020**.
+Office 2007 products and services have reached their [end of support](upgrade-from-office-2007-servers-and-products.md).
+Office 2010 products and services (including Office 2010, Exchange 2010, SharePoint 2010, and Project Server 2010), will reach their end of support on **October 13, 2020**.
 Use the resources in this section to get started.

-- Office 2007 products and services have reached their end of support.
-See [Upgrade from Office 2007 servers and clients](upgrade-from-office-2007-servers-and-products.md) for more details.

-- For Office 2010 servers and clients:

-  - Exchange 2010 will reach its end of support on **January 14, 2020**.

-  - Office 2010, SharePoint 2010, and Project Server 2010 will reach their end of support on **October 13, 2020**.

 See [Upgrade from Office 2010 servers and clients](upgrade-from-office-2010-servers-and-products.md) for more details.